Kaya Scodelario

-Kaya Rose Scodelario-Davis (née Humphrey; born 13 March 1992) is an English actress.
-She is best known for her roles as Effy Stonem on the E4 teen drama Skins (2007–2010, 2013), and Teresa in the Maze Runner film series (2014–2018).
-Other roles include Catherine Earnshaw in Andrea Arnold's Wuthering Heights (2011), Carina Smyth in Pirates of the Caribbean: Dead Men Tell No Tales (2017), Carole Ann Boone in Extremely Wicked, Shockingly Evil and Vile (2019), Haley Keller in Crawl (2019), Katarina Baker in the Netflix original series Spinning Out (2020) and Claire Redfield in Resident Evil: Welcome to Raccoon City (2021).
+Kaya Rose Scodelario-Davis (née Scodelario; born 13 March 1992) is an English actress.
+She first came to prominence co-starring on E4's Skins (2007–2010, 2013), receiving two Golden Nymph nominations for her portrayal of Effy Stonem.
+She then took on leading roles in a variety of films, such as Wuthering Heights (2011), the Maze Runner series (2014–2018), Pirates of the Caribbean: Dead Men Tell No Tales (2017), Crawl (2019), and Resident Evil: Welcome to Raccoon City (2021).
+In 2024, she starred in the action comedy series The Gentlemen and limited biographical drama series Senna.

 Early life

-Scodelario was born Kaya Rose Humphrey on 13 March 1992 in Haywards Heath, West Sussex.
-Her mother, Katia Scodelario, is a Brazilian accountant from Itu, São Paulo, who moved to England in 1990; Scodelario's surname comes from her mother's Italian grandfather.
-Her father, Roger Humphrey, was English and died in November 2010.
+Scodelario was born Kaya Rose Humphrey on 13 March 1992, in Haywards Heath, West Sussex.
+Her mother, Katia Scodelario, is a Brazilian who worked as an accountant in Itu, São Paulo, and moved to England in 1990; Scodelario's surname comes from her mother's Italian grandfather.
+Her father, Roger Humphrey, was Polish-English and died in November 2010.

-Her parents divorced when Scodelario was one year old, and her mother brought her to London when she was four.
+Her parents divorced when Scodelario was one year old, and her mother took her to London when she was four.
 They spent their first night on the street before finding a council flat on Holloway Road.
-Scodelario adopted her mother's surname and spoke Portuguese at home.
-She attended Bishop Douglass Catholic School and then Islington Arts and Media School.
+Scodelario took her mother's surname and spoke Portuguese at home.
+She attended St Joseph’s Catholic Primary School, Highgate Hill and she attended Bishop Douglass Catholic School and then Islington Arts and Media School.
 She participated in school plays and found drama an escape from bullying.
-Her mother took on multiple jobs to make ends meet and had clinical depression that worsened during Scodelario's teens from the strain.
-Scodelario said she wanted to help, but did not know how at the time and moved out to a flat in Camden.
+Her mother took on multiple jobs to make ends meet and had clinical depression that worsened during Scodelario's teen years.
+Scodelario said she wanted to help, but did not know how, and moved to a flat in Camden.